vibbits/training-material/topics/python-programming/tutorials/1_introduction/tutorial.md

 # - They are single sentences describing what a learner should be able to do once they
 #   have completed the tutorial
 # - You can use Bloom's Taxonomy to write effective learning objectives
-# time_estimation: 3H
+time_estimation: 3H
-# key_points:
+key_points:
-# - The take-home messages
-# - They will appear at the end of the tutorial
+ - Jupyter-notebook & insight of the course

 contributors:
 - tmuylder